I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Swiss rockers Krokus never quite lived up to the grandiose managerial prediction shown above, but they had a few good years during the big '80s metal boom.

 Seeking to re-acquire some of the Krokus albums that I'd owned in my youth, I recently came across this cool mini-box set, part of Sony/Legacy's bargain-priced Original Album Classics series.
-The box features Marc Storace's first three albums with Krokus - 1980's Metal Rendez-vous, 1981's Hardware and 1982's One Vice At A Time - each in neat little cardboard slipcovers meant to mimic the appearance of the vinyl LPs.
-The set was an absolute steal for ten bucks so I snapped it up and I've been going down Metal Memory Lane with the trio of CDs all week long.
+The box features Marc Storace's first three albums with Krokus - 1980's Metal Rendez-vous, 1981's Hardware and 1982's One Vice At A Time - each in neat little cardboard slipcovers that mimic the appearance of the vinyl LPs.
+The set was an absolute steal for ten bucks, and I've been going down Metal Memory Lane with the trio of CDs all week long.

 "Metal Rendez-vous" (1980)